aeternity/protocol/epoch/api/channels_api_usage.md

 Both `channel_solo_close` and `channel_slash` contain a `poi` field.
-This is the proof of inclusion for participants' balances in the channel state: all the insignificant data in the channel's MPT is replaced by corresponding hashes.
+This is the proof of inclusion for participants' balances in the channel state: all the insignificant data in the channel's MPT (Matricia Perkel Tree) is replaced by corresponding hashes.
 The root hash of the PoI must be equal to the `state_hash` provided by the `payload`.
 This guarantees that the PoI indeed is a proof of inclusion for tree at this height.